achmaddoli/Motorcycle-Rental-Monitoring-System/README.md

 ---

 ## 🤝 Collaboration & Partnership
-This system was field-tested in collaboration with **[Tulis Nama Mitra Kamu Disini]**, a local motorcycle rental business.
+This system was field-tested in collaboration with **Rental Motor Palembang founded by Ihsan Fikri**, a local motorcycle rental business.
 - **Field Test Goal:** To ensure hardware durability and GPRS connectivity reliability in high-mobility urban scenarios.
 - **Result:** Successful integration and real-time intervention capabilities during active rental periods.